Agastya88/Computer-Networks-Assignments/README.md

 # Computer-Networks-Assignments
---- Assignments done for CS431 during the Spring 2020 semester;

 Assignment 1: Two programs hexdump and hexread. hexdump will convert its input from binary to hex; hexread will perform the reverse operation.